NHL Standings Predictions: Preseason Edition

 1) Tampa Bay Lightning

-ANALYSIS: Steve Yzerman is no longer manning this ship, but he stepped aside after putting all the pieces are in place for another deep playoff run and potential championship.
+ANALYSIS: Steve Yzerman is no longer manning this ship, but he stepped aside after putting all the pieces in place for another deep playoff run and potential championship.
 Tampa Bay is in great shape on paper and there is still continuity throughout the organization, with Julien BriseBois promoted to general manager and Jon Cooper returning as head coach.
-The foundation is there, with Steven Stamkos as captain, Victor Hedman anchoring the blue line, and Andrei Vasilevskiy in net.
+The foundation is there, with Steven Stamkos as captain, Victor Hedman anchoring the blue line, and Andrei Vasilevskiy tending the net.
 The Lightning are deep up front and also on the back end.
 Not much more needs to be said, since anybody who follows hockey already knows that Tampa Bay projects as one of the true contenders this season.
 That window to win isn’t closing by any means, but the quality of competition in the Atlantic is getting tougher with every passing year, so the Lightning will need to go all-in again in order to come out of their division and in hopes of going all the way in 2019.

 2) Toronto Maple Leafs